ARTIST

 Richard Green

-My real interest in railways dates from a visit to the Bluebell Railway, Sussex, in 1974 and I decided wanted to learn a lot more.
-This led me to visit Camden library, which was near my work place, and read my way through their stock of books on steam locomotives and railway history.
+My real interest in railways dates from a visit to the Bluebell Railway, Sussex, in 1974 and decided that I wanted to learn a lot more.
+This led me to visit Camden library, which was near my work place, and read my way through their stock of books on railway history and steam locomotives.
 At the same time I became a member of the Bluebell Railway Preservation Society and visited other steam railways around the country.

 Princess Charlotte